TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC program that extracts embedded secure kernel modules ELF files from kernel_boot_loader.elf.seg1.
 TODO: support directly kernel_boot_loader.elf.

+psp2-syslibtrace-nids-extract - by @CelesteBlue-dev
+---
+A PC program that extracts the functions NIDs-names table from syslibtrace.elf to stdout.

 unarzl - by @TeamMolecule
 ---
 A PC program that extracts ARZL compressed file.